jackmoody11/stockscore/README.rst

 Activate the virtual environment.
 See the docs_ for help.

-Then :code:`pip install -r requirements.txt` to install required modules.
+Then :code:`make init` to install required modules.

 Run the program!
 ----------------